Snorkelling The Beautiful Belize Barrier Reef and With Nurse Sharks

 Hol Chan Marine Reserve:

-The Hol Chan Marine Reserve is one of the most popular snorkel spots along the Barrier Reef and its popular for a reason.
+The Hol Chan Marine Reserve is one of the most beautiful snorkel spots along the Barrier Reef.
 It was once a popular fishing spot until the fisherman found out they could make more money bringing people out to see the reef.
 It is the most narrow channel along the reef meaning the ocean current brings through lots of nutrients allowing the coral and wildlife to flourish.
 The channel reaches approximately 10 meters deep so if you like a little freedive, this is an awesome spot for you to enjoy, but if you like to hang by the surface, you won’t be missing out either!
 Out of all the snorkelling we have done along our travels, this is arguably the most beautiful reef we have seen!
+This is a popular snorkel spot, but don’t worry, the ocean is a large place and you never feel like your in a crowd of people here!

 Shark and Ray Alley:

-Shark and Ray Alley used to be the spot where fisherman would clean their days catch and throw the waste in the water for the nurse sharks and stung rays.
+Shark and Ray Alley is your chance to swim with Nurse Sharks!
+This place used to be where fisherman would clean their days catch and throw the waste in the water for the nurse sharks and sting rays.
+Now this area along the Belize Barrier Reef is a popular snorkel spot as the nurse sharks and sting rays still hangout in this area.
+You may also get a glimpse of a turtle and a moray eel that often hang out in the area, as well as some more beautiful coral and fish.
 Make note that this is different than Shark-Ray Alley by Caye Caulker (and in our opinion better).
-Now this area is a popular snorkel spot as the nurse sharks and sting rays swim up to your boat as you pull up.
-In this area you may also get a glimpse of a turtle and a moray eel that often hang out in the area, as well as some more beautiful coral and fish.